Greek language question: Opposition to Demoticism

 All this activity inevitably aroused vocal opposition from the Katharevousa establishment, which in 1911 led not only to the closure of the Volos school, but also to the insertion into the new constitution of a clause declaring Katharevousa to be the official language of Greece.
 (Note: This was the first time that the language of the state had been specified in the constitution itself.
-The clause was later dropped from the constitution of 1927, reinstated in 1935, in 1952, and in 1968 under the Colonels (with the addition of "and of education") before being finally dropped in 1975.)
+The clause was later dropped from the constitution of 1927, reinstated alongside the 1911 constitution itself in 1935, preserved in the new constitution of 1952, and modified in the new Junta-written constitution of 1968 (which stated Katharevousa was not only the "official language of the state", but also "of education", but also removed the prohibition on "any intervention aimed at corrupting it"), before being finally dropped in the 1975 constitution, Greece's current.)
 Article 107 stated that "the official language of the State is that in which the constitution and the texts of Greek legislation are drawn up; any intervention aimed at corrupting it is forbidden".
 This ingenious wording managed to specify Katharevousa without needing to define it.

 It was during this constitutional debate that Georgios Mistriotis, one of the loudest opponents of Demotic, produced one of his characteristic denunciations: "the language of the vulgarists is unusable in both poetry and prose.
 Since poetry seeks out beauty, the mutilations, the vulgarities and mire of barbaric words are incapable of producing a linguistic work of art, just as one cannot build a Parthenon out of filthy materials".

 By contrast Georgios Hatzidakis, professor of linguistics at Athens University (and one of the most authoritative linguists of modern Greece), while no less opposed to Demoticism, adopted a more considered approach.
 "Like other purists, Hatzidakis rejected the claim that there was a common spoken language, arguing that spoken Greek was fragmented into dialects and therefore unsuitable for written communication".
 "His chief argument against Demoticism, however, was a purely conservative one ...
 He claimed that by his time, Katharevousa had become the written medium of communication throughout the Greek-speaking world, whereas each Demoticist wrote in a different language, each of which was characterized by anomalies.
 After all the efforts of learned Greeks to develop the written language over the centuries, he argued, it would be absurd, if not impossible, to abandon it and start all over again".